gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

     variances or responses (and the model residuals) to be more normal, but sometimes not both. \index{transformation}

 4. If the interaction test has a small p-value, that is your main result.
-Focus on the interaction plot from (1) to fully understand the results, adding Tukey's HSD \index{Tukey's HSD} results to see which means of the combinations of levels are detected as being different.
+Focus on the term-plot and the interaction plot from (1) to fully understand the results, adding Tukey's HSD \index{Tukey's HSD} results to ``intplot`` to see which means of the combinations of levels are detected as being different.
+Discuss the sizes of differences and the pattern of the estimated interaction.

 5. If the interaction is not considered important, then re-fit the model without the interaction (additive model) and re-check the diagnostic plots.
 If the diagnostics are reasonable to proceed:

     * Focus on the results for each explanatory variable, using Type II tests especially if the design is not balanced.
+Possibly consider further model refinement to only retain one of the two variables (the one with the smaller p-value) if a p-value is large.
+Follow One-Way ANOVA recommendations from this point on.

     * Report the initial interaction test results and the results for the test for each variable from the model that is re-fit without the interaction.

-    * Model coefficients are interesting as they are shifts from baseline for each level of each variable, controlling for the other variable -- interpret those differences if the number of levels is not too great.
+    * Model coefficients in the additive model are interesting as they are shifts from baseline for each level of each variable, controlling for the other variable -- interpret those differences if the number of levels is not too great.

-Whether you end up favoring an additive or interaction model, all steps of the hypothesis testing protocol should be engaged and a story based on the final results should be compiled, supported by the graphical displays.
+Whether you end up favoring an additive or interaction model or do further model refinement, all steps of the hypothesis testing protocol should be engaged and a story based on the final results should be compiled, supported by the graphical displays such as the term-plots and interaction plots.

-## Pushing Two-Way ANOVA to the limit: Un-replicated designs	{#section4-6}
+## Pushing Two-Way ANOVA to the limit: Un-replicated designs and Estimability	{#section4-6}

-In some situations, it is too expensive to replicate combinations of treatments and only one observation at each combination of the two explanatory variables, A and B, is possible.
+In some situations, it is too expensive or impossible to replicate combinations of treatments and only one observation at each combination of the two explanatory variables, A and B, is possible.
 In these situations, even though we have information about all combinations of A and B, it is no longer possible to test for an interaction.
 Our regular rules for